 7. Put on a Show

 If the kids are feeling particularly inspired by the musical instruments or generally enjoy a song and dance, ask them to put on a show for you.
 They will spend hours rehearsing for it and will feel really proud after they’ve performed it.
 You never know, they might even have a hidden talent you didn’t know about!
 My kids love to put on talent shows in and then have me judge their performances and pronounce a winner.
 We do many rounds to avoid hurt feelings and they different rounds have different themes so that they have a new shot at winning each time.

 8. Indoor Obstacle Course

 Yes, I know you are thinking that they make indoor obstacle course everyday with LEGO booby traps!
 But, I am talking about intentional indoor obstacle courses!
 This is a perfect way to burn off all that excess energy and wear the kids out before bedtime.
 Be as creative as you can with this, using chairs, cushions, boxes, and anything else you can find around the house.
+You can add a homemade ball toss game in there too.
 You can have them run races over and over.
-However, you will need quite a bit of space to avoid any injuries.
 The easier version of this works too.
 We have a circular path through my home and I will say, “First one to run 10 laps wins,” and they are off like a couple of race horses!

 9. Cardboard Box